Production of The Lord of the Rings film series: Pre-production for Miramax

 In this version, Farmer Maggot and Fatty Bolger appear.
 Gandalf is more frail and has given up pipe-smoking, and Gimli's dialogue contains several vulgarities.
 Sam, Merry and Pippin are all caught eavesdropping behind the door and forced to go along with Frodo.
 The Nazgul skewer Barliman Butterbur and Wargs attack the Hobbits near Weathertop.
 Gandalf's account of his time at Orthanc was pulled out of flashback and Lothlórien was cut, with Galadriel doing what she does in the story at Rivendell.
 Denethor attends the Council of Elrond with his son.
 The Watcher in the Water, absent from the treatment, is reinstated.
 Arwen now rescues Frodo instead of Glorfindel, and later joins the battle of Helm's Deep, where a Nazgul sweeps in, only for its fell beast slain by Gimli.
 Indeed, Theoden's palace is placed in Helm's Deep itself.
 While on the Seat of Seeing, Frodo sees the Nazgul, having killed Saruman, attack Gandalf.
 He puts on the Ring to draw him away and is attacked by a fell-beast, which Sam lassos to the structure.
 The Nazgul attacks Sam before Frodo kills it.

 The second script included a sex scene between Aragorn and Arwen in the Glittering Pools, interrupted by Legolas and Gimli's sight-seeing the caves.
 Arwen later fends off a Nazgul that menaces Pippin and joins the Rohirrim.
-The writers also considered having Arwen absorb Éowyn's role entirely by having her kill the Witch-king, with the resulting wound becoming the source of her illness.
+The writers considered having Arwen absorb Éowyn's role entirely by having her kill the Witch-king, with the resulting wound becoming the source of her illness.
 Faramir finds Frodo after Denethor sends him to do so, having learned the secret of the quest from Pippin.
 Imrahil and Forlong appear in the script, and Aragorn fights Sauron in front of the Black Gates.

-Writing the scripts, Jackson and Miramax drew a 110-day schedule for production, beginning in April 1999 for release in Christmas 2000 and Memorial Day 2001.
-In so doing, they were able to budget the films better, with Miramax becoming increasingly worried and asking for cost-cutting rewrites such as killing one of the four Hobbits, and sent producers to oversee the work done in New Zealand.
+Writing the scripts, Jackson and Miramax Films drew a 110-day schedule for production, beginning in April 1999, with the two films being scheduled for release in December 2000 and May 2001.
+In so doing, they were able to budget the films better, with Miramax Films becoming increasingly worried and asking for cost-cutting rewrites such as killing one of the four Hobbits, and sent producers to oversee the work done in New Zealand.
 Eventually, Marty Katz arrived to New Zealand.
-Spending four months there, he told Miramax that the films were more likely to cost $150 million; which was beyond Miramax' abilities.
+Spending four months there, he told Miramax Films that the films were more likely to cost $150 million; which was beyond Miramax Films' abilities.